abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 Git is a particular implementation of a version control system.
 A version control system is a software tool which manages and keeps track of changes to files over time.
 Typical file types are text files, such as source code (but it could also be an essay or a thesis, or images etc).
-Think of it as a sophisticated, digital log book where every change to a file is recorded, so that at any given point in time you can always go back to a certain file version (or even restore entire folders).
+For a start, you can think of it as a sophisticated, **digital log book** where every change to a file is recorded, so that at any given point in time you can always go back to a certain file version (or even restore entire folders).

 Some of the chief benefits of version control include: